borodun/multimaster/demo/README.md

 This is a collection of different use cases for Postgres Multimaster.
 You can run all scenarios either by hand or by scripts.
-For more information read go to particular scenario.
+For more information go to particular scenario.

 ### Requirements